Eichstätt Lithography Residency

-This award is for a self motivated artist who has prior experience of working in stone lithography and the application criteria includes a referee to verify technical skills.
+This award is for a self-motivated artist who has prior experience of working in stone lithography.
+The applicant must include a referee to verify technical skills.
 The artist will gain experience of the unique way Li works with stone lithography at the studio.
 The aim of the residency will be to offer an opportunity to add to and expand on their existing knowledge and experience of working in this medium.

-Daily allowance and accommodation in St Walburg Guest House is provided by the Lithographie-Werkstatt Eichstätt along with all studio fees.
+Daily allowance and accommodation in St Walburg Guest House are provided by the Lithographie-Werkstatt Eichstätt along with all studio fees.

-Award winners will be required to meet their own transport costs to and from Germany.
+Award winners will be required to cover their own transport costs to and from Germany.

-The award will also include an invitation to exhibit a piece of work created during the Residency at a subsequent Annual Exhibition in the Royal Scottish Academy in Edinburgh.
+The award will also include an invitation to exhibit a piece of work created during the Residency at a subsequent Annual Exhibition at the Royal Scottish Academy in Edinburgh.

 All artists working in lithography anywhere in the world are welcome to apply, although artists do have to be a member of the Society of Scottish Artists to apply.